Non-Bloch band theory of generalized eigenvalue problems: Transfer matrix in tight-binding models

 \subsection{Non-Hermitian Su-Schrieffer-Heeger model}

-We show that Eq.~(\ref{eqappa22}) allows us to calculate the generalized Brillouin zone and the continuum energy bands by using the non-Hermitian Su-Schrieffer-Heeger model with asymmetric next-nearest-neighbor hopping amplitudes [see Fig.~\ref{figappa1}(a)].
+We show that Eq.~(\ref{eqappa22}) allows us to calculate the generalized Brillouin zone and the continuum energy bands by using the non-Hermitian SSH model with asymmetric next-nearest-neighbor hopping amplitudes [Fig.~\ref{figappa1}(a)].
 The real-space Hamiltonian of this system reads

 where all the parameters take positive values, and we assume $t_3>\gamma/2$ for simplicity.
 We note that Eq.~(\ref{eqappa24}) has the form of Eq.~(\ref{eqappa1}) with $N=1$ and $q=2$.